Classification of critically fixed anti-Thurston maps: Topological Tischler graphs and Schottky maps

-\begin{theorem} Let $f$ be a critically fixed anti-rational map with Tischler graph $T = (P,E)$, and $f_T$ an associated Schottky map.
-Then $f$ is equivalent to $f_T$. \end{theorem} \begin{proof} Since $f$ fixes all vertices of $T$ and maps every edge of $T$ homeomorphically to itself, the restriction of $f$ to $T$ is isotopic to the identity relative to $P$.
-Now every face $A$ of $T$ is a Jordan domain, and both $f$ and $f_T$ map $A$ homeomorphically to $\CC \setminus \overline{A}$.
-Again by the Alexander trick, the isotopy between $f$ and $f_T$ on $\partial A$ extends to an isotopy between $f$ and $f_T$ on $A$.
-Since this works for every face, $f$ and $f_T$ are isotopic relative to $P$, and hence equivalent. \end{proof}
+\begin{corollary} Let $f$ be a critically fixed anti-rational map with the alternating (or reduced) Tischler graph $T = (Q,E)$, and $(f_T,Q)$ be an associated marked Schottky map.
+Then $(f,Q)$ is isotopic to $(f_T,Q)$. \end{corollary} \begin{proof} Since $f$ fixes all vertices of $T$ and maps every edge of $T$ homeomorphically onto itself, the statement immediately follows from \Cref{prop:fixed-graph-implies-schottky} applied to the map $f$ and the graph $T$ with $T'=T$. \end{proof}

-The associated orbifold to $f_T$ is $S^2 \setminus P$, where $P$ is the set of vertices of the topological Tischler graph $T$, so $f_T$ has a hyperbolic orbifold if $T$ has at least 3 vertices.
-Since $T$ does not have loops, it must have at least 2 vertices, and if $T$ has 2 vertices, then every edge of $T$ has to connect those two vertices.
-This shows that any topological Tischler graphs $T$ with two vertices is equivalent to the Tischler graph of $g(z) = \bar{z}^d$ for some $d \ge 2$, and it is easy to show that $f_T$ is Thurston equivalent to $g$ in this case.
-From here on, we will focus on Tischler graphs with at least 3 vertices, and associated hyperbolic orbifold.